jboss-fuse/quickstarts/sap-srfc-destination-standalone/README.md

 What is it?
 -----------

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
-This component and its endpoints should be used in cases where the synchronous delivery of requests to and responses from an SAP system are required.
+This component and its endpoints should be used in cases where Camel routes require synchronous delivery of requests to and responses from an SAP system.

 **NOTE** The sRFC protocol used by this component delivers requests and responses to and from an SAP system **BEST-EFFORT**.
 In the case of a communication error when sending a request whether a remote function call is executed in a receiving SAP system is *in doubt*.